Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 There were epic battles featuring ocean creatures straight out of a fever dream, while the levels of goofiness in the plot and set design were off the charts.

-Its light-hearted, almost satirical take on the superhero genre made a welcome change from the grim tone adopted by preceding DCEU movies.
+Its light-hearted, almost satirical take on the superhero genre made a welcome change from the grim tone adopted by the preceding DCEU movies.

 The Suicide Squad (2021)